CoderPush/mattermost-installer/README.md

 ## Available Versions

 1. Enterprise Usecase (Compute, SQL and Storage Instances are separated)
-2. Normal Installtion (Compute, SQL and Storage in a single instance)
+2. Normal Installation (Compute, SQL and Storage in a single instance)